jaxxstorm/leebriggs.co.uk/_posts/2018-05-08-kubernetes-config-mgmt.md

 ## Terraform

-We also looked at Terraform as an option, as it makes sense.
-Terraform works at the cloud provider layer, and works with the Infrastructure as Code mindset.
-The abstraction layer it's used to working at makes sense from a Kuberntes perspective.
-There's a well written Terraform [provider](https://github.com/mcuadros/terraform-provider-helm) and I was keen to give it a try.
-The problems we had with Terraform were similar to the Puppet issues however:
+Terraform, by Hashicorp, was also considered as a potential option.
+It epitomizes the ideals of Infrastructure as Code by being both idempotent, as well as declarative.
+It interacts directly with the APIs of major cloud providers, and has a relatively short ramp-up/learning curve.
+Hashicorp also provides a well-written provider specifically for [Kubernetes](https://github.com/terraform-providers/terraform-provider-kubernetes) as well as a community written [Helm provider](https://github.com/mcuadros/terraform-provider-helm) and I was keen to give it a try.
+Unfortunately, we encountered issues that echoed the problems faced with Puppet:

   - Terraform simply defines an endstate, and makes it so, similar to Puppet but at a different level.
-The multi stage deployments (ie do X, then do Y) aren't really supported in Terraform which causes us problems when switching config
+The multi stage deployments (ie do X, then do Y) aren't really supported in Terraform which causes us problems when switching config.
   - We have several clusters in AWS, but some outside AWS.
 Having to store state for non AWS resources in an S3 bucket or such like was annoying.
-Obviously it's possible to store state elsewhere, but it's not a simple process
+Obviously it's possible to store state elsewhere, but it's not a simple process.
   - By default, Terraform destroys and recreates resources you change.
 You can modify this behaviour using [lifecycle](https://www.terraform.io/docs/internals/lifecycle.html) but it's mentality is very different than the Kubernetes/Helm concepts.

 ## Ksonnet

 I was very excited by [Ksonnet](https://ksonnet.io/) at one point.
 Jsonnet is a [Heptio](https://heptio.com/) project that is designed to streamline deployments to Kubernetes.
-It has a bunch of really useful concept, such as [environments](https://ksonnet.io/docs/concepts#environment) which allow you to tailor components to a unique cluster.
+It has a bunch of really useful concepts, such as [environments](https://ksonnet.io/docs/concepts#environment) which allow you to tailor components to a unique cluster.
 This would have been perfect to run from a CI pipeline, unfortunately the issues were:

   - Doesn't support helm ([yet](https://github.com/ksonnet/ksonnet/issues/522)).
 This means anything you install, you need to take all of the helm configuration that is figured out for you and write it again.
 A lot of overhead
   - Has a steep learning curve.
 [Jsonnet](https://jsonnet.org/) (which ksonnet uses under the hood) is a language itself, which takes some learning and isn't well documented.
-  - Ksonnet's multi cluster support still [isn't really figured out](https://github.com/ksonnet/ksonnet/issues/277), so you need to manage the credentials manually.
+  - Ksonnet's multi cluster support still [hasn't really been figured out](https://github.com/ksonnet/ksonnet/issues/277), so you need to manage the credentials manually and switch between them across clusters.

 # Other Contenders